 I welcome the green infrastructure (retained hedges, circular pedestrian route, and access) provision.
-I am pleased to see that areas of the site are to be retained as green space.
+I am pleased to see that approximately 44% of the site would be retained as green space.
 However, the quality of this green space is important.

-Currently the site is a barn owl, swallow, swift, housemartin , sand martin and bat feeding ground.
+Currently the site is a swallow, swift, housemartin and bat feeding ground.
 During imposed years of set-aside as required by the previous landowner Stanton Ironworks, lapwings nested on the site.
 It is a hunting ground for barn owl, buzzards, kestrel and sparrow hawk.
 Skylarks are currently nesting on the site.

 The site is home and / or hunting ground to fox, badger, hedgehog and stoat.
 As the development site has remained fallow for many years, it will have a higher species count and is of greater value to wildlife than agricultural land.
-The outline application has put in limited mitigation for these species.

-I would like to see the existing informal footpath formalised and added to the Derbyshire County Council Definitive Map.
-It is a well used route, used for many years and connects two existing public footpaths.
+I would like to see the existing informal footpath (20) formalised and added to the Derbyshire County Council Definitive Map.
+It is a well used route, used for many years.